saltstack/salt/doc/topics/aws.rst

 ...and so on.

 A security group defines firewall rules which an instance will adhere to.
-If the salt-master is configured outside of AWS, the security group must open the SSH port (usually port 22) in order for Salt Cloud to install Salt.
+If the salt-master is configured outside of EC2, the security group must open the SSH port (usually port 22) in order for Salt Cloud to install Salt.